 Overview

-The National University of Ireland, Galway is located on the banks of the river Corrib in Western Ireland.
+The University of Galway is located on the banks of the river Corrib in Western Ireland.
 Galway is a modern urban center of 80,000 people that is known to many as a cultural center of Ireland.
 A Willamette professor teaches one course to the program students and accompanies the excursions with a local guide.
 Excursions may include Dublin, Northern Ireland, and Cork.
 Minimum GPA required by host program: 3.0 GPA, or 2.8 GPA with letter from faculty advisor.

 Academics